How to Make Your Dog Listen: 4 Tips for Collar-Wise Dogs

 The term “collar wise” are dirty words in the training industry.
 Collar wise is used to reference a dog whose demeanor and behavior changes once the e-collar is on.
-A dog who listens when the collar is on, and doesn’t when the collar is off.
+A dog who listens when the collar is on and doesn’t when the collar is off.

 Good training practices involve building a strong and reliable relationship.
-Therefore, any long term dependency on a training tool should be frowned upon.
-For some reason though, the e-collar gets more than its fair share of disparaging commentary when it comes to collar wise theories.
+Therefore, any long-term dependency on a training tool should be frowned upon.
+For some reason, though, the e-collar gets more than its fair share of disparaging commentary when it comes to collar-wise theories.

-The bottom line in any discussion about tool dependency is that at some point the trainer either lacked knowledge about how to progress or just got careless in doing the work.
+The bottom line in any discussion about tool dependency is that at some point, the trainer either lacked knowledge about how to progress or just got careless in doing the work.
 A tool is only as useful as the handler’s knowledge of how to apply it.

 For the sake of discussing e-collars specifically, let's take a look at common mistakes that can lead to dependency on the equipment:

-- Only putting the collar on the dog during a “training session”
+Only putting the collar on the dog during a “training session”

-- Reaching for or going to find the e-collar transmitter to enforce a command rather than being ready in the moment.
+Reaching for or going to find the e-collar transmitter to enforce a command rather than being ready in the moment.

-- Giving a command and not following through with enforcement if the dog does not comply.
+Giving a command and not following through with enforcement if the dog does not comply.

-There is a long held saying in the training world that you should “Never give a command that you can’t enforce.”
+There is a long-held saying in the training world that you should “Never give a command that you can’t enforce.”
 It is sound advice.

-Sometimes we can’t enforce because we’ve gotten into a situation without thinking ahead about the potential consequences and sometimes we simply don’t enforce because we’re too tired or frustrated to follow through.
-Both of those situations are on us though and not a fault of the equipment…so it might be more appropriate to say that our dogs become enforcement wise due to our lack of knowledge and consistency.
+Sometimes we can’t enforce because we’ve gotten into a situation without thinking ahead about the potential consequences, and sometimes we simply don’t enforce because we’re too tired or frustrated to follow through.
+Both of those situations are on us, though, and not a fault of the equipment…so it might be more appropriate to say that our dogs become enforcement-wise due to our lack of knowledge and consistency.

 Follow these tips to prevent your dog from becoming dependent on the e-collar (or any equipment for that matter):

 The e-collar is a fantastic tool, but like any other, it takes knowledge to use it well.
-If you’re finding a problem with your dog’s reliability being dependent on wearing the equipment or not, than it is probably time to grow your knowledge and skills.
+If you’re finding a problem with your dog’s reliability being dependent on wearing the equipment or not, then it is probably time to grow your knowledge and skills.